The question I asked myself over and over again when I decided to form my company and make my own mouthpiece line was:

 10MFAN NEWS FOR 2017:

 I have been asked for 2 very specific things from players since releasing my mouthpieces 4 years ago.
 2 pieces that they have wanted me to make which are different from hat I have released, and fill those 2 specific things they have been looking for.
 Sooooo, I will have those 2 new hard rubber tenor model requests coming out in the spring and summer of 2017.
 One is for the guys that love the Robusto but want more pop and compression in the sound but not as high of a high baffle piece or as extreme as The Boss model.
 It will be less bright than The Boss and be the ULTIMATE WORKING MANS MOUTHPIECE that does everything you could possibly need in an mpc for all the playing situations you find yourself in.
 This is called The Black Widow and will be released in May.
 The 2nd piece will be for all the vintage mpc lovers who have asked me for a more vintage-blow type of piece that incorporates the characteristics that the vintage pieces capture, while being original, and different from the blow of my other hard rubber 10MFAN mouthpieces.
-That will be 2nd of the 2 tenor hard rubber pieces released.
-We will also have the first alto hard rubber piece out around late Fall of 2017.
+That will be 2nd of the 2 tenor hard rubber pieces released late summer.
+We will also have the first alto hard rubber piece out in the winter of 2017.

 A heartfelt THANK YOU from 10mfan mouthpieces for all the incredible support!
 We strive for excellence and originality.